dtudk/pythonsupport-page/README.md

        make livehtml

-   This will open a local webserver that autoreloads when changes are made to the website.
+   This will open a local webserver that auto-reloads whenever you make changes to the `rst` documentation or any files in the `docs/` directory.

 4. Build documentation